CollectionBuilder/collectionbuilder.github.io/_posts/2023-12-31-december-roundup.md

 ### News:

 **CollectionBuilder LIS Student Program:** We have selected 10 students to participate in our LIS Student Program.
 In this program, students will learn how to use CollectionBuilder, gain foundational web skills, and work on CollectionBuilder projects and documentation in a cohort environment.
-Learn more about the program in our [2024 CollectionBuilder LIS Student Cohort](https://collectionbuilder.github.io/2024-01-05-collectionbuilder-lis-student-program/){:target="_blank" rel="noopener"} blog post.
+Learn more about the program in our [2024 CollectionBuilder LIS Student Cohort](https://collectionbuilder.github.io/2024-01-05-collectionbuilder-lis-student-program/) blog post.

-**CB in the Classroom:** Read about how Associate Professor of Information and Library Science John Walsh integrated CollectionBuilder into his Digital Libraries course at Indiana University in our latest [Q&A blog post](https://collectionbuilder.github.io/2024-01-02-cb-classroom-john-walsh/){:target="_blank" rel="noopener"}.
+**CB in the Classroom:** Read about how Associate Professor of Information and Library Science John Walsh integrated CollectionBuilder into his Digital Libraries course at Indiana University in our latest [Q&A blog post](https://collectionbuilder.github.io/2024-01-02-cb-classroom-john-walsh/).

 <hr>